This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 when it is necessary to define the need in very prescriptive terms.
 A design

-specification must include specific details of how the item is to be
+specification will include specific details of how the item is to be

-manufactured to meet the needs of the agency and may include engineering plans,
+manufactured to meet the needs of the department or state agency and may

-drawings, or blueprints.
-(G) A performance specification may be
+include engineering plans, drawings, or blueprints.
+(2) A performance specification may be

-used to describe the general performance characteristics required to achieve an
+used to describe the general performance characteristics needed to achieve an

 end result or desired outcome.
-A performance specification does not require the
+A performance specification does not obligate

-bidder or offeror to comply with specific design requirements.
-(H) A combination specification may be
+the bidder or offeror to comply with specific design requirements.
+(3) A combination specification may be

 used when it is necessary to incorporate, to the extent practicable, attributes

-of both design and performance specifications to meet the required
+of both design and performance specifications to meet the stated

-the products, supplies, and/or services being purchased.
-Use of a brand name or
+(a) Use of a brand name or approved equal specification

-approved equal specification requires a minimum of two manufacturers to be
+will include a minimum of two manufacturers to be considered as competition.

 response to the bid or proposal, and that meets or exceeds the minimum